East Cleveland, Ohio: Government

 After two years on the job, in Pittman's second two-year term, Ohio's State Auditor declared on September 9, 1988 that East Cleveland was in fiscal emergency.
 The fiscal emergency designation came when the water and sewer fund were found to have deficits in excess of $2 million.
 Pittman was defeated in 1989 by Wallace D. Davis, the council president and a funeral home owner.
 Prior to his defeat, Pittman convinced former U.S. Rep. Louis Stokes to support a congressional amendment that made East Cleveland a "direct entitlement city" under HUD.
 That designation gave the city the authority to receive more than $1 million a year in block grant funding directly from HUD.

 Davis borrowed $2.5 million that had to be paid back in eight years to get the city out of fiscal emergency.
 His administration made the last payment in 1997, but the city remained in fiscal emergency throughout Mayor Emmanuel Onunwor's eight-year term in office, and after he was indicted and convicted on federal charges of racketeering and corruption in 2004.
 Onunwor was sentenced to nine years in federal prison in September 2004.
 He was replaced by Council President Saratha Goggins who finished the remainder of his term.

 Eric J. Brewer became the city's fourth elected mayor on January 1, 2006 and served one term.
 Brewer had been an investigative journalist.
 He negotiated an agreement with Cleveland Mayor Frank Jackson to take over East Cleveland's water department in 2008, resulting in significant savings to help the city as it struggled through fiscal emergency.
 The deal resulted in the transfer of city employees to Cleveland as part of the 25-year agreement.

 During his primary re-election campaign in 2009, Brewer accused the police union of releasing photographs depicting him wearing women's lingerie.

 Gary Norton, a Democrat first elected to the city council in 2006, was elected mayor after defeating Brewer by a nearly 2-1 margin in the Democratic primary election.
 He took office in January 2010.
 He did not face a challenger in the general election.

 After two unsuccessful recall attempts, Gary Norton and city council president Thomas Wheeler were defeated in a special recall election on December 6, 2016.
 Norton lost 548 to 528 and Wheeler lost 229 to 211.
 The city council's vice president, Brandon King, assumed Norton's position as mayor.
 King won the September 2016 Democratic primary for mayor, and was elected on in November 2017 to serve out the remainder of Norton's term.

+Sandra Morgan, granddaughter of inventor Garrett Morgan, was appointed interim mayor in February 2025.